digital-asset/ex-java-json-api-bindings/README.md

-# JSON Ledger API Samples with Java
+# JSON API Samples with Java

 Copyright (c) 2025, by Digital Asset